feihong/realm-talk/Using Realm with Swift.md

 # Gotcha: Custom initializers for RLMObject subclasses

-You must first add a bunch of annoying boilerplate code:
+If you want to make a custom initializer you'll first need to add this annoying boilerplate to your class definition:

 ```swift
 override init() {